 It’s easy to block cookies and trackers on Safari to prevent sites from sneaking your information.
-You also get a privacy report that shows you how many trackers were blocked, websites that contacted trackers, etc. This can give useful insights into what sites to trust.
+You also get a privacy report that shows you how many trackers were blocked, websites that contacted trackers, etc. This can give valuable insights into what sites to trust.

 Further, there’s a Private Browsing mode for those times when you don’t want your activity showing up in your browser history.

-On the whole, it’s a no brainer that Apple is known for prioritizing users’ privacy.
+On the whole, it’s a no-brainer that Apple is known for prioritizing users’ privacy.
 Although it collects data, it’s much less and more ethically done than other tech behemoths like Facebook and Google.

 Moreover, several features that compromise privacy are enabled by default on Google Chrome.
 These include search prediction and URL suggestions.
 Although you can turn them off, I’m doubtful of how effective it is.

 Unlike Google, Apple does not rely on ads as a primary revenue stream.
-So it’s fair to assume that users’ personal data is less valuable to it.
+So it’s fair to assume that users’ data is less valuable to it.
 Further, it has a track record of being more transparent than Google, which means that Safari takes the cake when it comes to a private browsing experience.

 The verdict: Is Google Chrome better than Safari?

 Well, I have to say it depends on what kind of user you are.
-Safari is limited to Apple devices, so it is the best for those who use multiple Apple devices for a superior cross-device experience.
+Safari is limited to Apple devices, so it is the best choice for those who use multiple Apple devices for a superior cross-device experience.

 But, if you have one Apple device and another Windows or Android device, then Chrome might be the better bet because it works across all platforms.
-Although Safari is Apple’s default browser, you can change it on iOS and Mac alike.
+Although Safari is Apple’s default browser, you can change it on iPhone and Mac alike.

-It’s worth noting though that Safari is better optimized for iOS, iPadOS, and macOS.
+It’s worth noting that Safari is better optimized for iOS, iPadOS, and macOS.
 It drains fewer resources and optimizes the battery life of your Apple device.

-What are your thoughts on all this?
+What are your thoughts on this?
 Let me know in the comments below and shoot me any questions you might have.